-There is no one-size-fits-all cash back card winner as the credit card that can deliver the most cash back for you will depend on your everyday spending habits.
-While flat-rate cards can be a good choice for those who prefer a hands-off approach to earning rewards, you may be able to boost your overall returns with a card that provides cash back in a handful of fixed or rotating bonus categories.
+Cash back cards are organized according to three different types of cash back programs: flat-rate, fixed bonus categories and rotating bonus categories.
+There is no one-size-fits-all cash back card winner, as the credit card that can deliver the most cash back for you will depend on your everyday spending habits.
+While flat-rate cards can be a good choice for those who prefer a hands-off approach to earning rewards, you may be able to boost your overall return with a card that provides a higher cash back rate in certain fixed or rotating bonus categories.

 Flat-rate cash back cards